 Mint Pests: Identification and Removal

-Signs of Mint Pests
+List of Potential Mint Pests

-- Missing or Large Holes in Foliage—Loopers
+- Loopers: Missing or large holes in foliage.

 Both the Alfalfa and Cabbage Looper are pests of the mint plant, with the latter being the more common of the two.
 Loopers are foliage-consuming caterpillars that reach 1–2 inches in length and are normally varying shades of green.
 They cause significant damage by consuming large portions of leaves and stems.
 Instead of being called a caterpillar or worm, loopers get their name from their unique 'curling' or 'looping' movement.